AriFordsham/GHCWiki/repositories.md

 ## Repository listing

 The GHC source code tracks many related sub-repositories, which are needed for external dependencies during the build, or tools that are included in the build.
-Not every sub-repository is maintained by us; in fact, the large majority are *not* maintained by GHC HQ.
+Not every sub-repository is maintained by us; in fact, the large majority are *not* maintained by GHC HQ (roughly: if the repository is hosted on Github, it is maintained on Github, and patches and issues should go there).

 As a result of this, in HEAD, essentially every single upstream repository we track is tracked with a **git submodule**.
 These submodules are mirrored for us, and we send patches we need to the upstream maintainer.
 Here are the submodules we use, and where their upstreams point: